danielgak/rust-exercises/NOTES.md

 - an enumeration, often called an enum, which is a type that can be in one of multiple possible states.
 We call each possible state a variant.
 - The purpose of these `Result` types is to encode error-handling information. `Result`’s variants are `Ok` and `Err`.
 The `Ok` variant indicates the operation was successful, and inside `Ok` is the successfully generated value.
 The `Err` variant means the operation failed, and `Err` contains information about how or why the operation failed.

+### The Stack and the Heap

+The stack and the heap are parts of memory available to your code to use at runtime, but they are structured in different ways.

+- The stack stores values in the order it gets them and removes the values in the opposite order.
+Data with an unknown size at compile time or a size that might change must be stored on the heap instead.
+- The heap is less organized.
+To stroe a value in the heap, the memory allocator finds an empty spot in the heap that is big enough, marks it as being in use, and returns a pointer, which is the address of that location. *(allocating)*
+- Pushing to the stack is faster.
+Allocating space on the heap requires more work because the allocator must first find a big enough space to hold the data and then perform bookkeeping to prepare for the next allocation
+- Accessing data in the heap is slower than accessing data on the stack because you have to follow a pointer to get there. re.
+Contemporary processors are faster if they jump around less in memory (stack).
+- When code calls a function, the values passed into the function (including, potentially, pointers to data on the heap) and the function’s local variables get pushed onto the stack.
+When the function is over, those values get popped off the stack.
+- `string` literals are treated as inmutable hardcoded values so then can be stored in the stack. `String` is the mutable datastructure so it's stored in the heap.
+- `String::from` requests the memory it needs from the memory allocator at runtime, but the droping it's managed by **rust ownership**

+### Ownership

+Rust manages memory is managed through a system of ownership *(data cleaning up, duplication etc)*.
+There are three core rules:
+1. Each value in Rust has an owner.
+2. There can only be one owner at a time.
+3. When the owner goes out of scope, the value will be dropped.

 ### Error handling

 - If you don’t call expect, the program will compile, but you’ll get a warning.